ryzeon-dev/rns/README.md

 # rns - Rust Network Scan

-- TCP scanning tool written in rust
+- Network scanning tool written in rust

 ## Installation
 - requires the following packages to be installed: